 What do you have to do?

 The project consists of four questionnaires (15-20 minutes), which will be sent to you between January and September 2023.
-The questionnaires will collect demographic information about your Scouting experience, and wwill engage you in a series of games designed to measure problem-solving and decision-making skills, sense of observation and readiness for change, resilience, motivation, curiosity, creativity and persistence.
-We will ask you how you see the future, and ask you a few questions about your friends and family members.
+The questionnaires will collect information about demographics and your Scouting experience, and will engage you in a series of games designed to measure problem-solving and decision-making skills, sense of observation and readiness for change, resilience, motivation, curiosity, creativity and persistence.
+We will ask you how you see the future, and ask you some questions about your friends and family members.